-- Create a weekly record of your usual activities. - Create a table for an average week with each day divided into one hour or half-hour portions. - Record what you do in each segment.
-Include classes, travelling, eating, sleeping, studying, watching TV, meeting with friends, part-time job, and any other regular activity that you do. - After you have recorded fixed activities such as your lecture hours, put aside regular times for both study and relaxation. - Think of full-time university as a full-time job in which some hours are fixed, but others are up to you to plan.
+- Create a weekly record of your usual activities - Create a table for an average week with each day divided into one hour or half-hour portions - Record what you do in each segment.
+Include classes, travelling, eating, sleeping, studying, watching TV, meeting with friends, part-time job, and any other regular activity that you do.
+Don't forget relaxation time!